 Beth and Dave Cutlip of Southside Tattoo in Baltimore, MD, offer a special service to people like Shane.
-They cover up hateful and gang-related tattoos for free to help people leave the shameful vestiges of their pasts behind.
+They cover up hateful and gang-related tattoos for to help people leave the shameful vestiges of their pasts behind.
 To cover travel costs and other expenses for the people they help, the Cutlips started a GoFundMe.

 When Shane heard about the Cutlips’ work, he reached out to see if they could help him with his fresh start, too.
 After reviewing his tattoos and hearing his story, they booked him a flight to Baltimore.